30×30 Health Systems Initiative Commitment Makers

 Summary of Commitment

-One of the major problems of healthcare delivery at the primary health care (PHC) level in Nigeria is inadequate human resources for health, particularly retention of health workers in the rural areas where those PHC centers exist.
-RHS has trained people through its community health department in Southeast and North Central zones of Nigeria.
+One of the major problems of healthcare delivery at the primary healthcare (PHC) level in Nigeria is inadequate human resources for health, particularly retention of health workers in the rural areas where those PHC centers exist.
+RHS has trained people through its community health department in the Southeast and North Central zones of Nigeria.
 Thirty percent of people trained since 2016 are from those regions.

 Our major commitments are: